YUMEMl/supermassive-black-hole-simulator/README.md

 # Supermassive Black Hole Simulator

-Since this was put together on a whim by a layperson with no knowledge of astronomy, I don't think the calculations are correct.
+Since this was put together on a whim by an amateur with limited knowledge of astronomy, I don't think the calculations are accurate.
 Please keep that in mind.

 A native visualization of the supermassive black hole TON 618.
 The Windows build uses OpenGL 3.3, while the Linux build uses Vulkan and runs natively on Wayland or X11.